REGnosys/rune-docs/website/drr-site/home-and-hub-pages.md

 What you need before working with DRR, including Rosetta access and basic CDM familiarity.

 ### Introducing DRR
-A high level overview of the DRR initiative, its goals and structure.
+A high level overview of the DRR initiative, its goals, structure and relevant regimes.

 ### How DRR works
 A walkthrough of the DRR pipeline and how it executes regulatory logic.